hpcc-systems/DataPatterns/README.md

 being profiled.

-In some circumstances, it would be advantageous to save the profile results in a morn normalized format.
-For instance, a normalized format would the task of comparing one profile result to another much easier.
+In some circumstances, it would be advantageous to save the profile results in a more normalized format.
+For instance, a normalized format would allow the task of comparing one profile result to another to be much easier.

-`NormalizeProfileResults` accepts only one argument, the dataset representing the result of a call to either `Profile` or `ProfileFromPath`.
+`NormalizeProfileResults` accepts only one argument:  the dataset representing the result of a call to either `Profile` or `ProfileFromPath`.
 The result is a dataset in the following format: